spring-shine/python-tutorial/An Informal Introduction to Python.md

 ```
 >>> word[0] = 'J'
+  ...
-  ...TypeError: 'str' object does not support item assignment
+  TypeError: 'str' object does not support item assignment
 >>> word[2:] = 'py'
+  ...
-  ...TypeError: 'str' object does not support item assignment
+  TypeError: 'str' object does not support item assignment

 ```